-Year ended December 31, 2022 ear ended cember 31, 2021 Accounts receivable Prepaid expenses and other assets Accounts payable and accrued liabilities Security deposits and prepaid rent \$ \$ (14,460) (31,508) 224,416 229,342 41,093 12,571 (163,997) (15,945) \$ 407,790 \$ (126,278)
+Year ended Year December 31, Decem 2023

+Accounts receivable Prepaid expenses and other assets Accounts payable and accrued liabilities Security deposits and prepaid rent \$ 8,832 (144,530) 75,603 75,687 \$ (14,460) (31,508) 224,416 229,342

+\$ 15,592 \$ 407,790

-17. Capital management:
+18. Capital management:

 The REIT's objective when managing capital is to safeguard the ability to continue as a going concern, to ensure compliance with the REIT's Declaration of Trust and to generate sufficient capital to be able to identify, evaluate and then acquire a direct or indirect interest in future properties and to provide unitholders with a stable distribution.
 Management monitors compliance with the Declaration of Trust as part of the overall management of the operations of the REIT and it is reviewed periodically by the Board of Trustees.

 The REIT's capital consists of Exchangeable Units, warrants, unit-based compensation, mortgages payable and unitholders equity.
 The REIT maintains or adjusts its capital structure by issuing Trust Units or debt, adjusting the amounts of distributions paid to Unitholders, returning capital to Unitholders, or reducing or increasing debt.